-Currently, our transmission assets provide service from central generating stations to distribution load centers.
+Currently, our transmission assets provide service from centralized generating stations to distribution substations.

 Distributed generation technologies, such as fuel cells, microturbines, and solar technology, located at or near distribution load centers could, if broadly adopted, lessen the demand on our existing transmission assets.
-A faster than projected development and adoption of distributed generation technologies augmented through battery technology and microgrids could reduce demand on our transmission assets at a rate faster than our growth and could affect the value of our existing transmission assets.
+A faster than projected development and adoption of distributed generation technologies augmented through battery technology and microgrids could potentially reduce demand on our transmission assets at a rate faster than our growth and could affect the value of our existing transmission assets.

-Costs associated with solar power are continuing to decrease.
+Costs associated with solar power continue to decrease.
 Battery technology is improving, and further developments may lead to significantly lower costs and longer battery lives.
 Improved technological capabilities may result in reliability and power quality being enhanced through the employment of microgrids.
-We will continue to monitor such developments.
+We will continue to monitor such developments through active engagement with various industry trade organizations.

-Under any decentralized generation scenario projected for the foreseeable future, any effect on the need for or value of our transmission assets would be offset in part as our transmission assets would be required for diversity exchanges and backup between areas, and to provide associated voltage and frequency support (also known as Essential Reliability Services).
+Under any decentralized generation scenario projected for the foreseeable future, any effect on the need for or value of our transmission assets would be offset in part because our transmission assets would be required for diversity exchanges and backup between areas and to provide associated voltage and frequency support (also known as Essential Reliability Services).

-At the same time, advances in green technology related to large-scale wind, utility scale-batteries, solar and/or nuclear power would serve to increase demand upon our transmission assets.
-Wind and solar resources do not inherently provide the same support to the power system as do conventional generators which rotate in synchronism with the system.
+At the same time, advances in green technology related to large-scale wind, utility-scale batteries, solar, and/or nuclear power would serve to increase demand upon our transmission assets.
+Wind and solar resources do not inherently provide the same support to the power system as do conventional generators, which rotate and provide inertia to the system.
 The need to ensure adequate Essential Reliability Services combined with the intermittent nature of these resources would require a more robust and extensive transmission network able to provide both flexibility and needed levels of reliability.